 Muslims and Jews have a lot in common – both theologically and culturally.
 However, we don’t often come together as much as we should.

-Here at Voice of Salam, we’re passionate about showing the world that Muslims and Jews are friends and that the Israeli-Palestinian conflict is much more complicated than often portrayed.
-Within the conflict itself, there is also hope!
+Here at Voice of Salam, we’re passionate about showing the world that Muslims and Jews are friends and that we have so much more in common than that which divides us.

-We’re actively challenging antisemitism and anti-Muslim hate in all their forms, showing examples of and encouraging Jewish-Muslim engagement and bringing more nuanced perspectives of the Israeli-Palestinian conflict to the public sphere.
+We’re actively challenging antisemitism and anti-Muslim hate in all their forms, showing examples of encouraging Jewish-Muslim engagement and breaking down barriers.

 As part of our work in Jewish-Muslim relations, our website also includes specialised language sections of the website in Arabic and Hebrew [forthcoming] to enable us to reach as many people as possible.